sixtyfouroftheclock/sixtyfouroftheclock.github.io/content/it-posts/starting_with_opengl.md

 ---
 title: "Starting with OpenGL"
 date: 2025-12-08
+lastmod: '2025-12-12'
 description: "We're gonna learn about OpenGL in this article!"
 tags: ['c', 'cpp', 'opengl']
 ---

+(I am still updating this article.
+I wanna make it simple, understandable)

 Hello, again.

 # Whatta heck is OpenGL?

-If this post reached you, probably it's because you wanna learn OpenGL, or you don't know what this word means.
+## Easy way

-OpenGL lets programmers mess with graphics.
-Allowing creating, programs like Blender[^blenderrequirements], FreeCAD[^freecadopengl], or games, such as Minecraft[^minecraftrequirements].
+OpenGL is a software that lets programmers play with graphics directly easily.
+Allowing creating programs like Blender[^blenderrequirements], FreeCAD[^freecadopengl], or games, such as Minecraft[^minecraftrequirements].
+Itself is just a specification[^openglspecification] - mostly implemented in your graphics card driver.

+If your graphics card and its driver supports OpenGL 3.3, it CAN NOT be upgrade or run OpenGL 4.6 using the native way[openglcantupgrade].
+Because, 4.6 version is, in a way, "burnt" to the graphics card[graphics_card_instructions].
+You can emulate it, but it's gonna lose performance.

+This is the top information about OpenGL.
+OpenGL is complex, not as much as [vulkan](https://vulkan.org/), but it still is.

+## Hard way

+OpenGL is a specification[^openglspecification] which lets you control.

+Graphics card drivers read its instructions and translate them into something programmers can use easily.

-Itself is just a specification[^openglspecification], a standard.
-That means, in another words, "HEY!
-WE, FROM KHRONOS[^khronos], HAVE CREATED THIS PROJECT CALLED OPENGL!
+That means, in another words,
-IT'S FREE!
-BUT YOU HAVE TO IMPLEMENT IT FOR YOUR GRAPHICS CARD!".
-Then, the OS have to find all the OpenGL's function addresses.

 # Using OpenGL with C/C++ (for programmers)